Work-related stress: How to spot the symptoms and what employers can do to support employees

 Employees with workplace stress tend to be unhappy in their work situations.
 If they don’t have leaders with the training needed to point them towards mental health resources, they won’t feel supported by the company and will look elsewhere for work.

 Nowadays, several company-review websites, like GlassDoor or LinkedIn, give potential employees a glimpse into a company’s culture and how they support the mental health of their workforce.

-When companies have employees who constantly come and go, this is a tell-tale sign that this is a stressed workforce who is not comfortable sharing their struggles with its leadership team.
+When companies have employees who constantly come and go, this is a tell-tale sign that this is a stressed workforce that is not comfortable sharing its struggles with its leadership team.

 Mental health training for Stress Management